 Workshop Chair: Prof. Shen-En Chen, University of North Carolina, USA

-Speakers: Tom Scullion, Timo Saarenketo and Paul Sumitro
+Speakers: Tom Scullion, Timo Saarenketo, Paul Sumitro, and Jinying Zhu

 Condition monitoring is a critical aspect of sustainable geotechnical projects and is one of the fastest growing domain in Geotechnical engineering disciplines.
 However, geotechnical projects are characteristically challenging due to the uncertainties in the existing geo-medium conditions and boundary conditions.
 Hence, each geotechnical system is unique in its own right and require special field instrumentation considerations.
 This issue distinguishes condition monitoring for Geo systems from other Civil engineering applications.
 This workshop will present from several real life projects encompassing pavements, tunnels, mining sites, bridges, retaining walls and other geo-structures.